google-code-export/importers/docs/index.rst

 modules that are not needed until much later to be postponed.
-This does lead to the drawback, though, of any import errors being triggers at the time of initial module usage instead of at the import statement that caused the import in the first place.
+This does lead to the drawback, though, of any import errors being triggers at the time of initial module usage instead of at the import statement that caused the import

+in the first place.

 .. class:: Module

-    A subclass of :cls:`types.ModuleType`.
+    A subclass of :class:`types.ModuleType`.
 When a module that is lazily loaded is actually loaded it will be a subclass of this class.

 .. class:: LazyModule

-    A subclass of :cls:`types.ModuleType`.
+    A subclass of :class:`types.ModuleType`.
 This is the class that lazily loaded modules inherit from *before* they are actually loaded.
 Accessing any attribute on an instance of this class will trigger the actual loading of the module.